 Hypnotherapy is hard enough to explain to people sometimes, but add in the word ‘online’ and you will usually be guaranteed some puzzled looks.

 “How do you hypnotise someone over Skype?”, I’m often asked.
-My reply of “Oh, I don’t” doesn’t seem to help things along either!
+My reply of “Oh, I don’t usually” doesn’t seem to help things along either!

-But online hypnotherapy is something that I have grown to not just practice, but to primarily promote in my work with the human mind.
+But online hypnotherapy is something that I have grown to not just practice, but to enthusiastically promote in my work with the human mind.

 In this article, I share my journey from skeptic to evangelist and share reasons why I think clients should be choosing online hypnotherapy and why therapists should be offering it.